PhD thesis

 Archive of doctoral theses

-Once the doctoral thesis has been approved, the university is responsible for archiving it in electronic format and keeping a copy of it, as well as all the complementary information that may be necessary for the Ministry responsible for universities and for the appropriate purposes.
+Once the doctoral thesis has been approved, the university is responsible for archiving it electronically and keeping a copy of it, as well as all the supplementary information necessary for the Ministry responsible for universities and for appropriate purposes.

-For archiving and preservation purposes, each approved doctoral thesis must have a printed copy and a digital copy at each university.
-In addition, the corresponding thesis file must be sent to the Ministry responsible for universities, in accordance with the regulations.
+For archiving and preservation purposes, each university must retain a printed copy and a digital copy of each approved doctoral thesis.
+In addition, the corresponding thesis file must be submitted to the Ministry responsible for universities, in accordance with regulations.

 The doctoral thesis under a joint supervision regime.

-In the case of a doctoral thesis under a joint supervision regime, the provisions of the Regulations for joint supervision of doctoral theses of each of the universities participating in the programme, and the regulations that develop, modify or replace them, must be observed.
+In the case of doctoral theses under joint supervision, the provisions of the Regulations for joint supervision of doctoral theses of each of the universities participating in the program, as well as any regulations that develop, modify, or replace them, must be observed.